coderefinery/documentation/_episodes/01-motivation.md

 - Lance Armstrong: "It's not the bike it's the rider."
 - Concerning documentation, sometimes it is not the rider, it is the bike
 - Some projects simply use better tools

----

-## Motivation to have a project documentation

-- Documentation is important - discuss why
-- Writing and reading documentation can be fun
-- Documentation does not have to be outdated/incomplete
+- It is not always the lazy programmer, sometimes it is the framework
 - If the documentation is notoriously outdated/incomplete, it can mean that your documentation framework/workflow is not ideal
-- It is not always the lazy programmer, sometimes it is the framework

----

-## What are the features of a useful documentation?

-- Discuss with the learners
-- Also discuss why some projects lack useful documentation

----

-## Typical problems

 - Parts of the documentation are outdated/incomplete
 - Documentation workflows undocumented
 - We typically program first and document later (or never)